fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [soteria-security/365Inspect](https://github.com/soteria-security/365Inspect) - A PowerShell script that automates the security assessment of Microsoft Office 365 environments.
 - [PowerShellCrack/PSAutopilotReadinessCheck](https://github.com/PowerShellCrack/PSAutopilotReadinessCheck) - A PowerShell script to check to ensure a device is ready for Autopilot and is assigned to everything it needs to be successful..
 - [JayRHa/Custom-Compliance-Scripts](https://github.com/JayRHa/Custom-Compliance-Scripts) -
 - [lptstr/winfetch](https://github.com/lptstr/winfetch) - 🛠 A command-line system information utility written in PowerShell.
 Like Neofetch, but for Windows.